 The task was daunting.
 I didn’t know where to begin.
 There is a lot of free fantasy advice available on the interwebs, but not much guidance about creating baseball projections.
 Any explanation I found was old, overly complicated, and intimidating.

-And then I came across “Projecting X”, by Mike Podhorzer (click here if you’re interesting in purchasing the newest version of the book “Projecting X 2.0”).
+And then I came across “Projecting X”, by Mike Podhorzer (click here if you’re interested in purchasing the newest version of the book “Projecting X 2.0”).

 I’m a huge believer in the book.
 I’ve used it to create my own projections, and I highly recommend it.

 What I LikeD About The Book

 - It’s concise and to the point.
 After reading the 35 pages of content, you’ll quickly be on your way to creating your own projections.
 We’re not talking about nights and nights of reading before you’re up and running.

 - It’s actionable.
 In addition to information about how to develop the projections, Podhorzer gives you step-by-step instructions on how to create your own Microsoft Excel projection spreadsheet (the book does require Microsoft Excel).

 - The instructions are very clear.
 Things like the exact cell to type a formula in and the specific formula to enter in each cell.
 Here’s an example, with a real screenshot from the book: